harbor-ml/harbor-frontend/README.md

     do HTTP requests in an organized manner
 - Thunk: Middleware for Redux to handle actions (see src/redux)
 - Material-UI: Solid CSS styler around React components

+## Todos:
+- Frontend
+  - define https requests and render in react webapp
+- Backend
+  - description of model, url for requests, params
+  - Decide on what stack to use: mongo/express/mongoose or sql/django/flask

 ______